Whether it’s how often you check your email or your wind down routine in the evening, one thing is clear.

 Related: 5 Ways a Productivity Assistant Can Optimize Your Schedule

 Exercise.
-A study conducted at the Leeds Metropolitan University found that on days when employees visited the gym, they managed their time more effectively, were productive, and had smoother interactions with their colleagues.
-Added bonus: They went home feeling more satisfied at the end of the day.
+A study conducted at Leeds Metropolitan University found that on days when employees visited the gym, they managed their time more effectively, were productive, and had smoother interactions with their colleagues.
+As an added bonus, they went home feeling more satisfied at the end of the day.

 Be organized

-The most productive people in the world have systems in place that allow them to organize their time.
+The world's most productive people have systems that allow them to organize their time.

 Once you have a plan to achieve your goals, identify the most important and urgent tasks and do those first.

-Now his team at Prialto follows his schedule and sends him daily updates about his tasks/to-do list for that day's company focus.
-And every morning at 8:30 a.m. he has a scheduled check-in with his virtual assistant which he claims has been “invaluable” in keeping him on task.
+Now, his team at Prialto follows his schedule and sends him daily updates about his tasks/to-do list for that day's company focus.
+Every morning at 8:30 a.m., he has a scheduled check-in with his virtual assistant, which he claims has been “invaluable” in keeping him on task.

-You can do this at the end of the day, too, to review how much you were able to get done, and what you need to prioritize for your next workday.
+You can also do this at the end of the day to review how much you were able to accomplish and what you need to prioritize for your next workday.

 Related: The Ultimate Guide to Virtual Assistants